 I would give them the advice not to listen to other people’s criticism.
-I would give that advise to any human being.
+I would give that advice to any human being.
 We live in a world where we want approval, we want to be loved, and it’s hard because we want to be liked.
-But it’s impossible for being a human who is liked by everyone.
+But it’s impossible to be liked by everyone.
 So you should not be affected by what other people think of the things you’re good at or not.
-You have to be comfortable and when you’re comfortable, it just so happens that people accept you.
+You have to be comfortable, and when you are, it just so happens that people accept you.
 It has to start from you, knowing who you are, knowing that you can do it, knowing that you got what it takes.

 Brussels International Fantastic Film Festival, Brussels (Belgium)